CSCfi/pouta-virtualcluster/README.rst

 **NOTE: This is a work in progress**

 Pouta-virtualcluster is a helper script and a set of Ansible playbooks to quickly setup a cluster in **pouta.csc.fi** IaaS service.
-It draws heavily from *ElastiCluster* by *Grid Computing Competence Center, University of Zurich*.
-Most of the Ansible playbooks are based on ElastiCluster, however provisioning the VMs is written from scratch to support volumes (persistent storage) and runs directly against OpenStack Python API.
+It draws heavily from the *ElastiCluster* by *Grid Computing Competence Center, University of Zurich*, especially most of the Ansible playbooks are based on ElastiCluster.
+Provisioning code, however, is written from scratch to support volumes (persistent storage), server affinity and security group relations.
+It runs directly against OpenStack Python API.

 Currently poutacluster can provision: